 #ASKBOVEDA QUESTION:

 Tupperware® versus humidor?
-What are best plastic storage containers for cigars.
+What are the best plastic food containers for cigars.
 And how do you get rid of that plastic smell in containers, so it doesn’t transfer to your sticks?

 ANSWER:

 You don’t have to splurge on Tupperware®.
-Any plastic storage food container with a good seal can create an airtight environment for premium cigars.
+With Boveda inside, any plastic storage food container with a good seal can maintain the right environment for premium cigars.

 Before you add your cigars to a plastic container: